 Moving on into the museum till we reach other rooms which display the Graeco-Roman era, that has the finest examples of textiles from the Coptic era which was the golden era of textiles in Egypt.

-A major part of displays in this section come from the Bagawat cemetery in the Kharga oasis in western desert that has many tombs and chapels that some of them are dated back to prehistoric times but all displays are very well-preserved.
+A major part of displays in this section come from the Bagawat cemetery in the Kharga oasis in the Western Desert that has many tombs and chapels that some of them are dated back to prehistoric times but all displays are very well-preserved.

-Wthin this era the Coptic style continues to dominate, but later on and exactly in the Tulunid age fabrics were no longer depict humans but instead were decorated with birds and plants.
+Within this era, the Coptic style continues to dominate, but later on and exactly in the Tulunid age fabrics were no longer depict humans but instead were decorated with birds and plants.

 According to specialists, it seems that Linen was the main material used in this period, as well as dyed wool, with beige and purple being particularly common.